billie58/File_Organizer_Project/README.md

 We adopted **Scrum**—an Agile project management and product development framework—to break down the project into smaller, manageable tasks.
 Scrum helps people and teams deliver value incrementally in a collaborative way.
 As an agile framework, Scrum provides just enough structure for people and teams to integrate into how they work, while adding the right practices to optimize for their specific needs.

-1. Requirement analysis Product Owner gathers and understands the key requirements from students, lecturers, and administrators.
+1. Requirement analysis: Product Owner gathers and understands the key requirements from students and  lecturers.
 Create a list of features required and put them to the product backlog.

-2. Sprint Planning Select items from the product backlog (work for 3 - 4 weeks) for the upcoming sprint.
+2. Sprint Planning: Select items from the product backlog (work for 1-2 weeks) for the upcoming sprint.

-3. Daily standups Daily standups meetings to update each other on progress and identify any issues.
+3. Daily standups: Daily standups meetings to update each other on progress and identify any issues.

-4. Sprint Execution Develop the items from the sprint planning.
+4. Sprint Execution: Develop the items from the sprint planning.

-5. Sprint Review and retrospective Demonstrate the completed work to students, lecturers, administrators.
+5. Sprint Review & Retrospective: Demonstrate the completed work to students, lecturers, administrators.
 Gather feedback and discuss with the team for the improvements needed.

 6. Repeat Move on the next sprint with improved processes.

-### Requirement Analysis

-- **Product Owner** gathers and understands the key requirements from students, lecturers, and administrators.
-- Create a list of features required and add them to the **product backlog**.

-### Sprint Planning

-- Select items from the **product backlog** (work for 3 - 4 weeks) for the upcoming sprint.

-### Daily Standups

-- Daily standup meetings to update each other on progress and identify any issues.

-### Sprint Execution

-- Develop the items selected during sprint planning.

-### Sprint Review and Retrospective

-- Demonstrate the completed work to students, lecturers, and administrators.
-- Gather feedback and discuss with the team for improvements needed.

-### Repeat

-- Move on to the next sprint with improved processes.

 ## Members
 - **Frank**
-  - *Role:* Project Manager
+  - *Role:* Project Manager,Scrum Master,Product owner
   - *Responsibilities:* Write the README file, plan the whole software development process, develop the software and test the software.
   - *Portion:* 34%
 - **David**
   - *Role:* Developer
-  - *Responsibilities:* Help develop the software and test the software.
+  - *Responsibilities:* Help develop and test the software.
   - *Portion:* 33%
 - **Max**
   - *Role:* Developer
-  - *Responsibilities:* Help develop the software and test the software.
+  - *Responsibilities:* Help develop and test the software.
   - *Portion:* 33%

 ## Schedule
-- **Sprint 1 (Week 1-2):** Initial setup, requirements gathering, basic framework development.
+- **Sprint 1 (Week 1-2):** Requirements gathering, basic framework development.
-- **Sprint 2 (Week 3-4):** Core feature development, initial UI/UX design.
+- **Sprint 2 (Week 3-4):** Files organization functionality development, initial UI/UX design.
+- **Sprint 3 (Week 5):** Undo Moves functionality development.
+- **Sprint 4 (Week 6):** Preview functionality development.
+- **Sprint 5 (Week 7-8):** Find duplicates and View history functionality development.
-- **Sprint 3 (Week 5-6):** Integration testing, user feedback collection, feature refinement.
+- **Sprint 6 (Week 9):** Integration testing, user feedback collection, feature refinement.
-- **Sprint 4 (Week 7-8):** Final testing, deployment preparation, documentation.
+- **Sprint 7 (Week 10):** Final testing, documentation.
-- **Post-Deployment:** Continuous support, updates, and feature enhancements based on user feedback.

 ## Algorithm